-one of the parties to the transaction has subordinated capitalised under statutory provisions but does not result in the creation of a non current asset.
+Expenditure incurred during the year that may be capitalised under statutory provisions but does not result in the creation of a non current asset.

 Revenue Support Grant

 A grant paid by the Government to councils, contributing towards the costs of their services.